 Echo/Alexa device lineup now outselling Kindles for Amazon [Report]

-Echo device buyers tend to be affluent and 70 percent male.
+Report says that Echo device-family buyers tend to be affluent and 70 percent male.

 Yesterday, Amazon reported better-than-expected quarterly earnings: $29.1 billion in sales and $513 million in earnings.
 In the earnings press release, CEO Jeff Bezos called out Amazon device sales as a particularly successful area for the company: